The Morrison Government is rolling out better broadband across Australia in the fastest and most affordable way.

 Labor paid $6 billion for the NBN to pass just 3% of Australian premises.
 The rollout was so badly managed, contractors downed tools and stopped construction work in four states.

 Under Labor, the NBN missed every rollout target it set for itself.
-Under the Coalition, the NBN rollout is ahead of schedule and on-budget.

-Information current as at December 2017
+Information current as at April 2022